(Pinky's Adventures can be found at the bottom of the page.)This cool little dog is the amalgamation of some pretty amazing breeding.

 dog, (a dog bred here & shown below.)

 This is what Pinky looked like on 6 Jan.
 2015.
 Obviously a little too well fed.

 (Maybe the fact that she's often being a couch-potato in our house has something to do with how chubby she is.)

 And this (just below) is how she looked in early April 2015.

 The opening to that dog-box is 12" in diameter.

-Too well-fed but she's still certain death to anything she can get a-hold of.
+Too well-fed yes but she was certain death to anything she could get a-hold of.

 (Click here >>>